-Along with the drop in temperature and gradual approach to winter, it's a great time to get started in preventative measures to boost immunity.
+Along with the drop in temperature and gradual approach to winter, it's a great time to get started in preventative measures to support immunity.

-Viruses!
-So the thing with viruses is they can be hard to get rid of if your immunity is compromised and not prepared.
-Antibiotics don't help - unless you have a bacterial infection as well, which can often happen, but they don't kill the virus.
+Lurgies!
+So the thing with any bugs is that they can be hard to get rid of if your immunity is compromised and not prepared.

-Another thing that I can't stress enough in keeping your lungs strong is addressing any allergies that affect your lungs and/or lower your immunity.
+Another thing that I can't stress enough in keeping your lungs and immune system supported is addressing any allergies that affect your lungs and/or stress your immunity.
 Often these are airborne things such as dust, mould and grass etc but plenty of foods can cause problems in some people particularly those with asthma or other lung problems.
 If you'd like help addressing these contact us here.

 If you're somebody that generally keeps out of the sun you might want to supplement all year round with a good quality vitamin D. If you're a sun-lover on the other hand and have had plenty of late then you should be good for vitamin D until closer to winter.
 If you have no idea if you need some or not you can get your levels tested with a simple blood test.